 “Arrived melted” or “everything fused into one lump”

-Shipping heat gets blamed first-and sometimes fairly.
-But whether warmth turns into a total failure often comes down to how robust the gummy is when it’s sealed and shipped.
+Shipping heat gets blamed first—and sometimes fairly.
+But whether warmth turns into a total failure usually depends on how solid the gummy is when it's sealed and shipped.

 Reviews like this can be consistent with: